-Many companies are using messaging apps for sales by creating groups with salespeople and customers.
-Although effective, these chats pose a problem for companies as there is no record on them in company CRMs.
+Many companies are using messaging apps for sales by creating groups with salespeople and relevant customers.
+Although effective, these chats pose a problem for companies as there is no record of them in company CRMs.

-One way to deal with this would be to add a WeChat Official Account into the group chat, so the conversation could be recorded in your messaging CRM.
+One way to deal with this would be to connect your CRM and group chat to a business messaging platform.
 We’ve tested this out, but unfortunately, WeChat Official Accounts cannot be added to group chats.

 Businesses operating in any of WeChat’s key markets should definitely consider using WeChat for sales and support.

 If you are a small business that doesn't receive many daily inquiries or require advanced features, the WeChat Official Account inbox might be sufficient.
 If most of your customers are exclusively WeChat users, there’s no need for an omnichannel inbox.